rtfmp/rtfmp.github.io/_posts/2015-04-27-boot-device-cisco-ucs.md

 ---
 layout: post
-title: Creating boot device on a Cisco UCS C Series rack mount server
+title: Creating boot device on a Cisco UCS C Series server
 ---
 I am going to install ESXi on a bunch of UCS C Series rack mount servers.
 They are M4's with SD card (from Cisco called FlexFlash) and I want to install ESXi on the SD card.
 I want to create boot devices and order such that KVM mapped ISO is the first boot device followed by the SD card.
 I can do this from the CIMC GUI but there's always a faster way.
 I ssh to the CIMC as admin and paste these commands into the terminal.